deadlyvipers/dojo_rules/README.md

-Dojo Rules
+#Dojo Rules
 ==========

 This repository contains a list of dojo rules for the Deadly Vipers dojo

-All members should read the [rules](https://github.com/deadlyvipers)
+All members should read the rules

+* you can find the rules [here](https://github.com/deadlyvipers)